FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/CFT_configuration_concepts_Start_here/Translation_table_concepts.md

 ## Limitations and usage restrictions

-- ****Central Governance**** **interoperability** Central Governance allows you to use the default translation tables, but not to create new translation tables via the Central Governance user interface.
+- {{< TransferCFT/PrimaryCGorUM >}} **interoperability** Central Governance allows you to use the default translation tables, but not to create new translation tables via the Central Governance user interface.
 To create and use additional tables, in Transfer CFT  manually create translation tables as described in this section, and refer to them using the XLATE parameter in a SEND or RECV command.
 - In the event of file store and forward by partner, there is no translation on the intermediate site.
 - You cannot override the default translation table when using COPYFILE.